 Dr. Mariotti offers much more than beautiful results – he’ll ensure that you feel relaxed and cared for.
 Discover why people from around Walnut Creek trust him for their plastic surgery.

 Once the breast mound has been reconstructed, the nipple can be created.
 To do this, Dr. Mariotti will harvest tissue during the reconstructive surgery.
 The areola, which is the pigmented circle around the nipple, can be colored to match your skin tone by matching and adding pigment via tattoo.
 This completes the reconstructive process and provides a very natural look.
-Nipple reconstruction is generally done approximately two to three months after breast reconstruction and is an out-patient procedure.
+Nipple reconstruction is generally done approximately 2 to 3 months after breast reconstruction and is an outpatient procedure.

 The good news is that insurance companies are required by law to cover the cost of breast reconstruction at any time after a mastectomy.
 This includes surgery to your other breast for symmetry, if needed.
-This may include a lift or reduction on the other breast or, in some instances an enlargement.
+This may include a breast lift or breast reduction on the opposite breast, or in some cases breast enlargement.